milchmolch/Python_Tutorial/Python_Tutorial_2_SW.md

 #### Exercises
 1. Count how many sequences are less than 100 amino acids long.
-2. (Advanced) Write a script which only prints out 1 sequence provided as a command line argument.
+2. Write a script which only prints out 1 sequence provided as a command line argument.
 This is a frequent task.
-Tip: use sys.argv to get the sequence name
+Tip: use `sys.argv` to get the sequence name.
-3. (Advanced) Modify your script that it reads in a filename containing sequences of interest.
-4. (Optional) Plot a histogram of the sequence length distribution.
+3. (Optional) Plot a histogram of the sequence length distribution.
-You can use either Python plotting `pylab` or use R (by saving as a file and loading it into R).
+For plotting you can use either Python's [`pylab` module](http://matplotlib.org/examples/index.html) or you save the result into a file and use R.
+4. (Advanced) Modify your script from (2.) so that it reads in a file containing sequences of interest (One sequence per line).

 ### Looking at the sequence

 The record identifiers are very important, but more important still is the sequence itself.
-In the SeqRecord objects the identifiers are stored as standard Python strings (e.g. .id).
-For the sequence, Biopython uses a string-like Seq object, accessed as .seq.
+In the `SeqRecord` objects the identifiers are stored as standard Python strings (e.g. `.id`).
+For the sequence, Biopython uses a string-like `Seq` object, accessed as `.seq`.

-In many ways the Seq objects act like Python strings, you can print them, take their length using the len(...) function, and slice them with square brackets to get a sub-sequence or a single letter.
+In many ways the Seq objects act like Python strings, you can print them, take their length using the `len()` function, and slice them with square brackets to get a sub-sequence or a single letter.

 #### Checking proteins start with methionine

 In the next example we'll check all the protein sequences start with a methionine (represented as the letter "M" in the standard IUPAC single letter amino acid code), and count how many records fail this.
-Let's create a script called check_start_met.py:
+Let's create a script called `check_start_met.py`:

 ```python
 from Bio import SeqIO